Artport Tel Aviv was founded in 2011 aiming to be a home for emerging artists and a significant milestone in their artistic career.

 For more information about the Ted Arison Family Foundation, visit www.arison. co.il.

-2. To offer emerging artists a place to create both independently and as part of a diverse group of artists, from different disciplines, backgrounds and nationalities.
+To give artists the opportunity to create both independently and as part of a diverse group of artists, from different disciplines, backgrounds and nationalities.

-4. To promote collaboration with leading organizations, locally and internationally, enabling joint learning, a mutual working experience and familiarization with the art world.
+To promote collaboration with leading organizations, locally and internationally, enabling joint learning, a mutual working experience, networking and familiarization with the art world.

 Each year six Israeli artist are selected to participate in our 12-months-long program through an open call.
 This close knitted group sustains their own studio practice while participating in a weekly meeting, workshops and art tours.
 The residents share a little kitchen and a large outdoor space where many meetings, meals and conversations take place.